 33. Social Engineering Tactics

-- Description: Social engineering can be used to manipulate healthcare staff into compromising device security.
+- Description: Social engineering can manipulate healthcare staff into compromising device security.

 - Example: A social engineering attack convinced a staff member to install unauthorized software on a medical device.